biblibre/omeka-plugin-CsvImportPlus/README.md

 Examples
 --------

+Since release 2.2-full, only the "Manage" format is available.
+Some tests are incompatible with this one, so change their headers to process them.
+Generally, to set the "Dublin Core : Title" of "Dublin Core : Identifier" as the required identifier is enough to process a test.

 Fourteen examples of csv files are available in the csv_files folder.
 They are many because a new one is built for each new feature.
 The last ones uses all of them.